 Programs are strong computer science degrees, with additional courses adding depth in computer game design.
 These programs aim to train students for the technical track in computer game companies.
 As compared to the other kinds of programs, the technically focused programs provide greater depth in computer science topics.

-UCSC’s degree program is technology focused, as it has a strong core of computer science, to which are added courses on game design and digital media.
-Students in the UCSC program receive a deep and theoretical foundation in computer science, as well as the opportunity to take many courses that stress aspects of computer systems, such as databases, operating systems, networking and distributed systems, security, etc. UCSC has deep course sequences in computer graphics (3 courses available) and artificial intelligence (3 courses available).
+The BS Computer Science: Computer Game Design degree program is technology focused, as it has a strong core of computer science, to which are added courses on game design and digital media.
+Students in the this program receive a deep and theoretical foundation in computer science, as well as the opportunity to take many courses that stress aspects of computer systems, such as databases, operating systems, networking and distributed systems, security, etc. UCSC has deep course sequences in computer graphics (4 courses available) and artificial intelligence (4 courses available).
 Advanced undergraduate students occasionally take advantage of the rich selection of graduate level courses.

-The School of Engineering hosts the undergraduate Game Design Studio, which contains 9 high-end computer game development workstations with high performance graphics cards (Dell XPS, X6800 quad-core, GeForce 8800GTX, 4GB RAM), with dual 24-inch displays per workstation.
-A game playing station features the latest game consoles (Xbox 360, Playstation 3, Wii), a large 1080p flat panel display, and recent games of design significance.
-Playstation Portable development kits are available, and Playstation 3 development kits are expected in April 2009.
+The School of Engineering hosts the undergraduate Game Design Studio, which contains high-end computer game development workstations with high performance graphics cards, with dual displays per workstation.
+A game playing station features the latest game consoles (Xbox One, Playstation 4, Wii U) and a large library containing recent games of design significance.
+The studio also holds a large library of books about game technology, design and art, along with graphic design, programming languages, and other topics of interest to game designers.
+These are complemented by a large collection of non-digital board and card games.
 The studio contains a state-of-the-art lighting system that can be configured for group collaboration, or individual programming work.
 The studio provides students with a dedicated space to work in teams to construct advanced computer games.